gianlucazani/COMP3221_assignment2/README.md

 ## Information

-All the feaures have been implemented by assuming prior properties of the network:
+All the features have been implemented by assuming prior properties of the network:

 <ul>
   <li>